Electric cars lost their image of being flimsy, slow and perhaps slightly embarrassing a long time ago.

 It’s taken a long, long time for electric vehicles to gain acceptance in the minds of the public or consumers, and a lot of that is probably down to the industry’s reluctance to build the infrastructure.
 And governments may have been too beholden to big oil in the past.

-There was a perception that electric cars would be poor choice of vehicle, unfashionable, geeky at a time when geeks weren’t cool.
+There was a perception that electric cars would be a poor choice of vehicle, unfashionable, geeky at a time when geeks weren’t cool.
 But that still doesn’t explain why trucks and other functional vehicles didn’t switch to electric.

 It’s probably a combination of lack of infrastructure, shortcomings in technology, and the challenges therein.